The Complete Guide to Amazon Terms: A-Z Glossary

 Bid: Amazon Advertising works on a bidding system.
 A bid is the amount of money you are willing to put toward a keyword.

-Brand Registry: Amazon Brand Registry gives you access to tools that enable you to more accurately represent your brand, find and report violations and share information that can help Amazon proactively prevent violations.
+Brand Registry: Amazon Brand Registry gives you access to tools that enable you to more accurately:

-Brand Store: Allows vendors and sellers to create a brand-dedicated platform with a more immersive shopping experience.
+Brand Store: Allows vendors and sellers to create a brand-dedicated platform with a more immersive experience that shoppers are familiar with.
+Brand Stores offer a more hospitable sales channel for brands to connect with their customers and reach a wider range of consumers.

 Buy Box: The buy box is located on the right side of the product detail page where customers can add items to cart.
 “Winning” the buy box over sellers is based on seller metrics.

-Category: Amazon organizes groupings of products into categories and sub-categories.
+Category: Amazon organizes groupings of products into a list of Amazon categories and sub-categories.
 Some categories require approval, while others do not.

 Click-Through-Rate (CTR): Clicks / # of impressions.